patricksunden/SIEM_project/README.md

 The idea for this project is not only to present it, but also create easy to implement instructions for the environment when the project is finished.

+To start with this project you need at least two virtual machines, one for monitoring and running the ticketing system, and one for testing.
+The monitoring virtual machine should have 8 GB of RAM and 4 vCPUs to handle opensearch and logstash.
+I am using Ubuntu vm as the machine that is hosting the monitoring containers, and a kali machine that is used for testing.
+These machines could both be Ubuntu VMs, does not really matter.

+Eventually I will implement a third virtual machine that hosts the Mythic containers for offensive actions.
 ## Architecture
 <p align="center">
   <img src="img/Architecture.png" alt="High level architecture of the SIEM home lab" width="800"/>